Seattle's Child

 This popular park has so much to do!
 Check out the playground, tennis courts, baseball fields, basketball courts, community center and boat rentals.
 Then, walk across the street to the library with a spacious children’s section and large windows overlooking the park.
 An array of restaurants and a coffee shop are nearby too.

-Green Lake Branch: 7364 East Green Lake Dr N, Seattle, WA 98115- the Green Lake branch is currently closed for renovation through 2024
+• Green Lake Branch: 7364 East Green Lake Dr N, Seattle, WA 98115- the Green Lake branch is now open after renovations

 Madrona